 Following the successful Final Defense, the candidate will make any additional revisions as recommended by the committee and will submit the manuscript to the Chair.
 The Chair will submit the approved Dissertation manuscript to the Program Office (email@example.com) and will request circulation of the Examination Results Form for digital signatures from each Committee member and the Program Director/Advisor, and College Dean.

 The Program Office will provide the candidate with a pre-populated Verification of Standards and Bibliography Software Form to digitally sign and return to the Program Office.
 The Verification Form indicates that the Standards for formatting were followed, verifies the bibliography management software used, provides the name of the software (EndNote), and indicates the word processing software used (Microsoft Word) to produce the dissertation.

-Once the final manuscript has been approved by the Program Director/Advisor and College Dean, and the Verification Form has been digitally signed by the candidate and returned to the Program Office, the Program Office will submit the Examination Results Form and Verification Form to the Graduate Dean for processing.
+Once the final manuscript has been approved by the Program Director/Advisor and College Dean, and the Verification Form has been digitally signed by the candidate and returned to the Program Office, the Program Office will submit the Examination Results Form and Verification Form to the Dean of the Graduate School for processing.